 The idea behind distinctive ring tones is to have a different ring tone play for different situations.
 Many customers want to have a different internal extension to extension ring tone from what they hear when someone from the outside calls.
 This article will explain how to properly set this up.

 First, you will need to get the IP address from your phone.
-If you need assistance please follow this article: http://support.voiply.com/troubleshooting/phone-troubleshooting/finding-the-ip-address-of-your-phone
+If you need assistance please follow this article.
+You will also need to gather the login password for the phone, which you can review how to gather by visiting this article.

 Next, enter the phones IP address into the address bar of a web browser, press enter. the page that loads is your phones web interface.
-The default username is "admin" and the default password is "admin" as well.
+The default username is "admin" and the default password can be found via this article.
 Type in the credentials and press "Login"

 Next, navigate to the Accounts drop down>Account 1>Call Settings